 KR: Yeah.
 I’m going to take a step back and then I will answer your question just to give people a frame of reference.
 So from 1970 to 2016, women added 2 trillion dollars to the US economy through their increased labor force participation.
-And we saw not all, but almost all–1.4 trillion dollars of that gain–wiped out during the pandemic, and we’re still about half way, we’ve improved a little bit.
+And we saw not all, but almost all–1.4 trillion dollars of that gain–wiped out during the pandemic, and we’re still about halfway, we’ve improved a little bit.
 Gender equity is not just a social issue, it’s actually a massive economic opportunity.
 Right now, the United States sits at a 3.1 trillion-dollar opportunity to improve our GDP through closing the equity gap.
-That generally takes the role of increased labor force participation, closing the wage gap, and then some other things like occupational segregation, etc…
+That generally takes the role of increased labor force participation, closing the wage gap, and then some other things like occupational segregation, etc.

 But the other piece around the economics is that gender equity is something that cuts straight through the US economy, right?
 So for instance, in occupations or sectors that have pay gaps (almost all of them do.
 Ninety some-odd percentage of companies have pay gaps), we actually subsidize that pay gap.
 If you’re an American taxpayer, you offset that pay gap.
 You are paying for that.
-So that’s one way to understand that, and then the other piece that I would add to that is if you just look at the last jobs report in the beginning of July, and then also the number of jobs open, etc…We currently sit at a 5.4 million person gap between the number of jobs that are open and the number of people who are looking for jobs.
+So that’s one way to understand that, and then the other piece that I would add to that is if you just look at the last jobs report in the beginning of July, and then also the number of jobs open, we currently sit at a 5.4 million person gap between the number of jobs that are open and the number of people who are looking for jobs.
 There’s almost two jobs open for every one person looking for a job, and yet we have 760,000 women missing from the labor force since the beginning of the pandemic.
 If we just bring them back, we can begin to close that gap.
 It is really an opportunity.
 It’s not just the right thing to do, it’s an economic opportunity for everyone.
-There obviously are other ways that we pay for this from immigration to criminal justice and so on, but those are just a few ways that we pay that.
+There obviously are other ways that we pay for this, from immigration to criminal justice and so on, but those are just a few ways that we pay that.